OCTRON-tracking/OCTRON-docs/docs/annotating.md

     ??? note "What to do if the predicted masks look bad" If this happens then you need to refine the predicted mask:

-          - If you used the *points* type, then you just need to add a few more left- and right-clicks on the new frame to helpt the model recognise the object.
+          - If you used the *points* type, then you just need to add a few more left- and right-clicks on the new frame to help the model recognise the object.
           - If you used the the *shapes* type it's often easiest to redraw the shape in the new frame.

 2. If you're happy with the prediction, continue clicking ▶️ to see if the predictions continue to look good for the following frames, adjusting the masks if necessary.